California Penal Code Section 496 – Receiving Stolen Property

 If you have been accused of receiving stolen property, you could be facing harsh legal consequences.

-Early intervention by our criminal defense attorneys can have a huge impact on the outcome of your case.
-Negotiation with the prosecutor may be possible.
+Early intervention by our criminal defense attorneys can have a significant impact on the outcome of your case.
+The sooner you seek legal advice, the better your chances of a favorable resolution.
+Negotiation with the prosecutor may be possible, but it's crucial to act quickly.

 Our lawyers have decades of combined experience and will work aggressively for the best possible outcome.
 We serve clients throughout Southern California from our office located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact us at 424-372-3112 to review the details of your case and legal options.